Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Be sure to check their ears regularly

-Among the more common health concerns that can affect the Golden Retriever is a condition called ‘otitis’ – otherwise known as ear infections.
+Among the more common afflictions that can affect the Golden Retriever is a condition called ‘otitis’ –otherwise known as ear infections.
 This is often caused by an allergy and can be painful and itchy for the dog.
 In more serious cases, it can also result in hearing damage.
 As a result, ears should be checked weekly for any sign of infection and, in the event of anything unusual, your Golden Retriever should be taken straight to your vet.
 Professional examinations are also recommended at least twice a year.

-Like a number of other dog breeds, Golden Retrievers have a genetic predisposition to something called hip dysplasia – a condition that results in the loosening of the hip joint.
+Like a number of other dog breeds, Golden Retrievers have a genetic predisposition to something called hip dysplasia –a condition in which the ball and socket become out of kilter.
 This can lead to pain and inflammation and also result in arthritis later on in the dog’s life.
 However, the condition can be managed, so have a chat with your vet about the options available.
 For example, if your Golden Retriever is carrying excess weight, this can magnify the condition, so it’s important that they have a carefully balanced diet.
 In severe cases, surgery can also be an option.

 Be aware of any changes in their body